How to legally use copyrighted music on YouTube

 The general definition covering copyright laws is that an artist has intellectual property rights over written or recorded art he or she created.
-Copyright does not apply only to music, but all products, and artistic works.
+Copyright does not apply only to music on youtube, but all products, and artistic works.

 Artists have exclusive timeframes in utilizing artworks and music for monetary gain.
 The original work cannot be copied or altered.
 Anyone will face legal consequences when copying, adjusting or editing original music.
 That`s why some I created awesome music for major brands.